Healthy Homes Assessment Akina

 What We Do

-As building inspectors we deal with all the components involved in expert home inspections.
-We’re there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the components involved in expert home inspects.
+We are here to ensure you make the best decision when purchasing your next property.

-We value your money and conduct detailed checks to make sure you don’t get any unexpected or expensive expenses, which means you can relax and focus on the enjoyable aspects of owning or purchasing an house.
+We value your money, and undertake comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing an house.

-We are specialised in a range of solutions to make sure that you are completely informed about the condition of any property that you might be thinking of buying or selling in addition to other solutions.
+We specialise in a range of solutions to ensure you are completely informed of the condition of any property that you might be contemplating buying or selling as well as additional solutions.

-With our systematic method of conducting your home inspection as well as the latest technology in software which includes digital photos in the report, you are able to actually see any issues found.
-With our detailed report, it is easy to understand why we receive so many referrals from clients our service to family and friends.
+With our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the report, you are able to actually see any issues discovered.
+Because of our detailed report, it’s not surprising that we receive so many referrals from clients our service to family and friends.

 Have Peace of Mind - Get in Touch